 One In A Million Free School is a fully inclusive school.
 Its philosophy, values and practices aim to ensure that all students achieve their potential; personally, socially, emotionally and academically in all areas of the curriculum, regardless of gender, ethnicity, religion, sexual identity, physical ability or educational needs.

-If a child at One In A Million Free School has a Statement of Special Educational Needs or an Education, Health and Care Plan, then the school provides the support as detailed in the plan.
+If a child at One In A Million Free School has a Statement of Special Educational Needs or an Education, Health and Care Plan, then the school works with the student, parent/carer and all other relevant agencies to provide the support, which is detailed in the EHCP.

 In line with the 2015 SEND Code of Practice, and based on the guidance from Bradford Metropolitan District Council’s Children’s Services for SEN, One In A Million Free School offers a range of graduated support to address four main areas of need: